mohammadbutt/42_ft_ls/README.md

 |Permission|st_nlink|st_uid  |        st_gid  |   st_size    |st_ctimespec.tv_sec         |d_name under dirent struct   |
 |-rw-r--r--|    1   |  mbutt |   2018_october |       6      | Sep 18 15:35               |  author                     |

 Information for each column is accessible via stat and lstat functions, only file name is retrieved via dirent struct under the member name d_name.
-Long file listing format was also one of the biggest reasons that file path and a slash was appeneded before each file name because stat and lstat functions need full file path to access the meta data thats shown in the above table.
+Long file listing format is also one of the biggest reasons that file path and a slash is appeneded before each file name because stat and lstat functions need full file path to access the meta data thats shown in the above table.
+For time modified column, if a file is older than 6 months, then instead of showing the hours and minutes of the file, year of the file is shown instead.

+### `-t`, `-r` Sorting files - [Source Code](https://github.com/mohammadbutt/42_ft_ls/blob/master/ft_ls_src/merge_sort_alpha.c)
+Files are sorted one of 4 different ways, if there is no `-t` and `-r` then files are stored in alphabetical or lexical order.
+A custom strcmp is used to compare two strings and then merge sort is used to sort the list.
+If there is `-r` then files are sorted in reverse alphabetical order.
+If there is `-t` then files are sorted by last modified time.
+Sorting by time also uses merge sort to compare two times in seconds and then merge sorts them.
+But sorting on time has one addtional step that is if the number of seconds for both files are the same, then nanosecond of both files are also compared.
+If `-tr` both t and r are present then files are sorted in reverse time, showing the oldest files first at the top and then showing the newest files at the bottom.

 #### Mandatory Flags:
 1. `-l`